Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Amazon Publishing: The Quiet Giant of the Publishing World

 Amazon is pretty much the largest retailer of books in the English-speaking world — and by quite a large margin.
-But did you know that they’re also a publishing house?
-In fact, they publish and sell so many titles that have started to beat the traditional “Big 5” presses on a number of fronts.
+But did you know that it's also a publishing in house?
+In fact, Amazon publishes and sells so many titles that it has started to beat the traditional “Big 5” publishers on a number of fronts.

 In this post, we’ll take you on a quick tour of Amazon Publishing, examining its history and business model.
-We’ll peel back the curtain to see how they differ from their traditional rivals, like Penguin Random House and Simon & Schuster, among others, and glimpse what it’s like for an author to publish with them.
+We’ll also peel back the curtain to see how they differ from their traditional rivals, like Penguin Random House (PRH) and Simon & Schuster.

 What is Amazon Publishing?